SGT-Cho/LLM_for_Beginners/README.md

 Embedding Models are used to vectorize text, images, audio, etc. Here are some representative types:

 (1) Text Embeddings (Word/Sentence Embeddings)
-	•	Models that convert words, sentences, or documents into vectors for NLP
-	•	Uses: Chatbots, search, recommendation systems, document classification, RAG
+	•Models that convert words, sentences, or documents into vectors for NLP •Uses: Chatbots, search, recommendation systems, document classification, RAG

 Representative Models:
-	•	Word2Vec: A leading model for word vectorization
-	•	GloVe: Vectors that reflect statistical co-occurrence of words
-	•	FastText: An improvement on Word2Vec (can embed subwords)
-	•	BERT Embedding: A powerful model that considers context when creating vectors
-	•	Sentence-BERT (SBERT): A model that creates embeddings at the sentence level
-	•	sentence-transformers/all-MiniLM-L6-v2: A lightweight, fast sentence embedding model (often used with LangChain, RAG)
+	•Word2Vec: A leading model for word vectorization •GloVe: Vectors that reflect statistical co-occurrence of words •FastText: An improvement on Word2Vec (can embed subwords) •BERT Embedding: A powerful model that considers context when creating vectors •Sentence-BERT (SBERT): A model that creates embeddings at the sentence level •sentence-transformers/all-MiniLM-L6-v2: A lightweight, fast sentence embedding model (often used with LangChain, RAG)

 Example (using sentence-transformers to generate text embedding vectors):